LaubPlusCo/docker-solr-ssl/README.md

 You also have to remove the SIF tasks related to starting and stopping the SOLR Windows Service thus removing the requirement for having SOLR running as a Windows Service which is a weird requirement to have by default anyway.

-Remove the following 2 tasks from both config files:
+Remove the following 2 tasks from both config files or pass in `-Skip "StopSolr", "StartSolr"` to Install-SitecoreConfiguration

 ```javascript
    "Tasks": {